Valenzuela, Sergio O.

 ICREA Research Professor at Institut Català de Nanociència i Nanotecnologia (ICN2).

 Sergio O. Valenzuela is an ICREA Prof. at the Catalan Institute of Nanoscience and Nanotechnology (ICN2).
-He leads the Physics and Engineering of Nanodevices group, which focuses on quantum transport, spintronics, and thermoelectricity in materials such as graphene and topological insulators.
-He has pioneered the use of nonlocal devices to study the spin Hall effect, thermopiles to isolate the magnon drag in ferromagnetic materials, and implemented novel qubit control and spectroscopy methods.
-Prof. Valenzuela received a PhD in Physics at the University of Buenos Aires, and held research positions at Harvard University and MIT.
-He is recipient of the Giambiagi prize, the IUPAP Young Scientist Prize and a ERC Consolidator Grant.
-He is also Principal Investigator of the Graphene Flagship, Grantor of the ICN2 “Severo Ochoa” Centre of Excellence Project and Coordinator of the FET-PROACTIVE Project "TOCHA".
+He leads the Physics and Engineering of Nanodevices group, which focuses on quantum transport, spintronics and thermoelectricity in quantum and topological materials.
+He has pioneered nonlocal devices to study the spin Hall effect, thermopiles to isolate the magnon drag in ferromagnets and implemented novel qubit control and spectroscopy methods.
+Prof. Valenzuela received a PhD in Physics at the University of Buenos Aires and held research positions at Harvard University and MIT.
+He is recipient of the Giambiagi and IUPAP Young Scientist Prizes, a ERC Consolidator Grant and is a 2022 elected member of the Academia Europaea and 2022 APS Fellow.
+He is also Principal Investigator of the Graphene Flagship and Grantor of the ICN2 “Severo Ochoa” Centre of Excellence Project.